robinmanuelthiel/xamarinworkshop/03 Creating a Xamarin Platform App/README.md

 # Creating a Xamarin Platform App
 Creating a Xamarin application is super simple, as Visual Studio does all the work for us.
 While installing, Xamarin creates Visual Studio templates, that contain everything we need to start coding for iOS, Android and Windows.
-Make sure, to setup your development environment correctly before starting to create Xamarin apps, as described in module [02 Setting up](/02%20Setting%20up).
+Make sure, to setup your development environment correctly before starting to create Xamarin apps, as described in the [Setting up](/02%20Setting%20up) module.

 In this module, we will create a Xamarin Plaform App, not a Xamarin.Forms one.
 This makes a huge difference and the naming is a little bit clumsy, so let's clear it first.

 **What does *Xamarin Platform* mean?**

-In general, Xamarin takes iOS, Android and Windows to the same developing technology (.NET) to makes it easier to develop for all three platforms at the same time and with the same team while enabling to share code snippets across all of these projets.
+In general, Xamarin takes iOS, Android and Windows to the same developing technology (.NET) to makes it easier to develop for all three platforms at the same time and with the same team while enabling to share code snippets across all of these projects.
 This still means, that we will have a dedicated project for each platform and have to create layout and code for each platform.
 The main difference in the unifiend development language.

 Xamarin.Forms often gets mistaken for Xamarin Platform and extends the concept by providing a unified UI technology with up- and downsides.
 In a real-world scenario, you have to choose carefully between these concepts.
 If you are not sure, what to use, I would always recommend Xamarin Platform, as it is a much cleaner and more powerful approach!